 Let's take a look at the pros and cons.

 The pros of using bio washing powder

-- Bio washing powders are super effective at removing stains and can even tackle deep stains with ease.
+- Bio washing powders are super effective at removing common stains and can even tackle tough stains with ease.
 No more worrying about food stains or wine spillages.

-- These powders are designed to work at lower temperatures, so they’re ideal for washing at 30–40ºC to keep your clothes clean and smelling fresh.
+- These powders are designed to work at lower temperatures, so they're ideal for washing at 30–40ºC to keep your clothes clean and smelling fresh.

 The cons of using bio washing powder

 - Bio washing powders are not designed for use in warmer washes.
 Temperatures above 40ºC can actually stop the enzymes from working.

 - Some people find that biological powders cause an itchy rash.
 They can also aggravate sensitive skin conditions like eczema and psoriasis.
 This can be a reaction to the enzymes, but can also be caused by chemicals or heavy fragrances in the powder.

 - The enzymes can damage delicate fabrics, like wool and silk, so biological powder is not always advisable in this case.